danarip/ImageCaptionGenerator/README.md

 from words to indices, etc.

 ## Generated folder structure (not included in this git)
+The flickr8k dataset need to be in the folder `data/flickr8k/Images/`

+The dataset can be downloaded from https://www.kaggle.com/datasets/shadabhussain/flickr8k or from https://www.kaggle.com/datasets/adityajn105/flickr8k.
+The images should be extracted to `data/flickr8k/Images/`.

 The following files are not necessary are given in this git.
 For example, the images are just to big to be included in this git.

 ```
 data/                     # folder that contains the data